 In addition to the fully subsidised corporate peer challenge offer, we also offer peer challenges focused on driving improvement and improving efficiency in specific areas.

 We have a range of peer-led improvement support options available.
 Sometimes the funding routes are different and this may lead to slight differences in the terms of their availability and cost.

 - Corporate Peer Challenge: fully subsidised peer challenge for each council and fire and rescue service at a time of their choosing.
 Focus to be agreed with the council but will include a small core element around leadership and corporate capacity.

-- Safeguarding children and children in care peer reviews and diagnostics: In response to demand from local authorities and the context of the new Ofsted inspection framework, we are continuing to offer safeguarding peer reviews alongside care and safeguarding diagnostics.
+- Safeguarding children and children in care peer reviews and diagnostics: In response to demand from local authorities and the context of the new Ofsted inspection framework, we are continuing to offer Children’s Services Peer Challenges alongside care and safeguarding diagnostics.

 - Health and wellbeing: the support offer focuses on a system-wide approach to developing effective leadership to integrate and devolve health and social care.
 The new peer challenge offer is currently being piloted.

 - Adult social care peer challenge: Following the removal of national targets and assessments, councils are working through the opportunities and challenges of self-regulation, improvement and innovation in adult social care.
 We continue to work with partners to develop and deliver a programme for sector-led support in adult services, including a peer challenge offer.

 - Peer based finance offer: Our offer relies on making use of expertise in the sector, both officer and councillor peers.
 It currently includes a financial health check; a budget challenge; and tools to allow councils to assess their own financial position and consider opportunities and threats to their financial strategy.
 The offer continues to evolve.

 - Other peer challenges: In addition, the LGA can offer a number of service specific peer challenges (including for housing, planning, highways, and community safety).